yyai326/jekyll-theme-conference/index.md

 For more information about the venue and accommodation, please visit the [Location](/location/) page.

 ### Contact
-For any inquiries, please contact us at <asiacomb@ibs.re.kr>.
+For any inquiries, please contact us at <asiacomb2026@ibs.re.kr>.

 ![lh](/assets/images/poster.jpg)